 c.
-Barrel Compression Test Procedure
+Barrel Compression Test Procedure:

-1. Calibrate fixture - It is important to check the calibration of the bat testing fixture before testing occurs.
-To check the calibration of the device, insert the calibration cylinder (provided with the tester) just as you would a bat.
+1. Calibrate fixture - To check the calibration of the device, insert the calibration cylinder (provided with the tester) just as you would a bat.
 Be sure to center the cylinder under the anvil.
 Turn the gauge until it reads "0 lbs." and pull the cam level.
 The compression should meet the tolerance engraved on the cylinder.
-If the device is not calibrated, contact the LV Sports customer service line with any questions.
+If the device is not calibrated, contact Bat Testing Solutions customer service line with any questions..